boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

 ### Enable Internet access

 That's very simple, guess!
 Right, just enable masquerading and IP forwarding.
-Should IP explain how?
+Should I explain how?

 ### Make it a bridge